 Lomography has since expanded their range of 110 offerings.
 Lomography Color Tiger is an ISO 200 color negative film that should be compatible with all 110 cameras.
-It’s also $7.90 per 24-exposure roll, or $17.90 for a 3-pack.
+(Modern color negative films easily tolerate 1.3 stops overexposure.)
+The price is $19.90 for a pack of three 24-exposure cartridges.

 Lomography Peacock is an ISO 200 color slide film.
-A single cartridge costs $7.90 ($7.50 each in a 5-pack; $6.90 for 10).
+A 24-exposure cartridge costs $7.90.
 It raises several interesting questions.
 First, the ISO 200 speed means many (most?)
 110 cameras, including the original Pocket Instamatics, will not expose it correctly.
 You’ll need to somehow place a 1.3-stop neutral density filter over the lens.
 Second, although the film uses the standard E-6 process, users who don’t process it themselves will probably have difficulty finding a lab that can handle 16mm film— and even more difficulty mounting the processed film for projection or scanning.
 Judging by the example images on the Web page, Lomography seems to have intended Peacock for “cross-processing” in the C-41 chemistry meant for color negative film.
 Cross-processing yields prints with distinctive “artistically” distorted colors.
 Any of the large wholesale labs that provide film processing for big-box stores should be able to process this film (or Color Tiger) in C-41 chemistry.

 The last Lomography film would have probably been described as “off the wall” during the heyday of 110.
 Lomography Lobster Redscale is a color negative film that renders everything in shades of red and orange.
 I can’t imagine a use for such a thing, but it fits the aesthetic values that Lomography represents.
 The company supports and takes its name from the “alternative photography” movement that began in the 1990s with the artistic use of cheap plastic cameras, notably the Chinese Diana and the Russian Lomo.

-ADOX is also working on a 110 color negative film On this Web page (in English), last updated in February 2011, they claim to have made some progress.
-But too many technical and economic unknowns remain to provide any availability date. (“It might be the summer it might be the fall it might be the end of the year of next year.”).
-Based on the lack of updates, it might be “never.”
-They also hint at a “Pocket-Films (110)” version of their black and white PAN 400, a resurrected version of Agfa’s APX 400.
+ADOX was also working on a 110 color negative film.
+A Web page last updated in February 2011 claimed that they had made some progress, but noted that too many technical and economic unknowns remain to provide any availability date. (“It might be the summer it might be the fall it might be the end of the year of next year.”).
+ADOX also hinted at a “Pocket-Films (110)” version of their black and white PAN 400, a resurrected version of Agfa’s APX 400.
 The Web pages describing those “vaporware” products were removed during the summer of 2015, and now redirect to a German shopping site that sells ADOX films in Europe.
 The shop includes a Pocket Films 110 page offering the Lomography products.
 ADOX presumably concluded that the availability of the Lomography films obviated their plans for 110 products.

 A new owner is attempting to revive Ferrania’s film production, with the help of the Italian government and a Kickstarter campaign.
 They hint at eventually producing 110 and/or 126 film.
 They had planned to deliver the first batch of ISO 100 color negative film in 2015, but the restoration of a mothballed factory seems to be hitting obstacles at every turn.
 For now, the Web site is interesting reading.